 Many pesticides use ethanol alcohol as an additive, so this type of alcohol has been studied extensively against head lice, here’s what the studies show...

-But, in a study immersing lice in 70% ethanol alcohol, they did not see the same results...
+In a study immersing lice in 70% ethanol alcohol, they did not these are the results...

 “A low proportion of lice were affected...in the 10-min exposure test but recovered completely after 5 min.

 Different proportions of lice were affected between 2 and 7 hours after immersion in ethanol...
-However, a high proportion of lice recovered after 22 hours.”
+However, a high proportion of lice recovered.”

 What Does This Mean About Listerine?